 2. Unlimited phone calls or office conferences with Arizona estate planning attorneys Richard Keyt or Richard C. Keyt to answer questions about your estate planning documents and make any desired changes before you sign your estate plan documents.

-3. Signing conference in our office with a witness and a notary.
+3. Signing conference in our office with two witnesses and a notary.

 6. Healthcare Power of Attorney: Everybody needs this document because it names people who you authorize to make decisions about your medical care if you cannot.
 If you need medical treatment, but are incapacitated and cannot communicate with the doctor, who will decide on your treatment?
 If the doctor wants to know should he or she perform the risky surgery and one family member says yes and another says no the doctor may require the family to go to court and spend thousands of dollars and waste precious time to get a court order that says operate or do not operate.
 This was a constant problem experienced by Terry Schaivo’s family.
 This key estate plan document can save your family thousands of dollars in attorneys fees and court costs.
 If you have a Healthcare Power of Attorney your doctor will follow the instructions of the person you name in the document.